Can You Spray Wood Stain With a Paint Sprayer

 Click here to subscribe

 Make sure you have a well-ventilated area to work in, ideally outdoors or in a large garage.
 Cover all surrounding areas with drop cloths or plastic sheets to protect them from overspray.
+If spray painting indoors is your only choice, check out the post for important tips that you should follow, as well as this post to learn more about how to prevent overspray when painting (or staining) furniture.

-Stir your can of stain well, then fill the sprayer’s reservoir with your selected wood stain.
+If desired, apply a wood conditioner to prevent blotches and streaks.
+Then stir your can of stain well, fill the sprayer’s reservoir with your selected wood stain.
 Use a paint filter to filter out any dried clumps of debris that can clog your sprayer or make your stain look bad.

 Adjust the sprayer settings to control how much stain comes out of the sprayer.
 Start with a low fluid setting, you can always adjust it as you go.